 Contact a Philadelphia Auto Accident Lawyer Today

 Truck drivers and their employers are required to adhere to federally mandated loading procedures.
 When these individuals or entities fail to do so, they can be required to compensate parties who were injured as a result.
 This could include compensation for medical expenses, lost wages, property damage, and pain and suffering, all of which can play a crucial role in allowing injured parties to begin the long process of recovery.
-To speak with an experienced auto accident attorney about your own case, please call van der Veen, Hartshorn and Levin at (215) 486-0123 or initiate a live chat with a dedicated member of our legal team.
+To speak with an experienced auto accident attorney about your own case, please call van der Veen, Hartshorn, Levin & Lindheim at (215) 486-0123 or initiate a live chat with a dedicated member of our legal team.